-How Forest Fires Affect Your Water Quality
+How Forest Fires May Affect Water Quality

 Wildfires pose significant risks to water supplies, often compromising the ability of water utilities to provide safe drinking water to the public.